exercism/v3/languages/swift/exercises/concept/structs-and-classes/.docs/introduction.md

 This will create values of these types, where the properties are populated with the default values supplied in the definition.
 Note that in optional cases like GameCharacter's `name` property, unless a value is provided, the property will default to nil, just like defining regular optional types where a value is not immediately provided.

-With structs, Swift automatically provides something called a memberwise initializer, where values for the structs properties may be provided inside the parentheses which will override the default values in the definition.
+With structs, Swift automatically provides something called a _memberwise initializer_, where values for the structs properties may be provided inside the parentheses which will override the default values in the definition.

 ```swift
 let differentStats = CharacterStats(health: 100.0, speed: 6, strength: 18)